Nature Journal – September 24th

 Eastern Tiger Swallowtails are common and widespread in the east.
 Their large size and dramatic color are eye-catching.

 This Tiger Swallowtail is sipping nectar on a spent Zinna blossom.
 I am surprised there is any nectar left.
 The flower looks done.
-Zinnas are favorites of butterflies.
-If you want an annual that can take hot, dry conditions and bloom all summer and attract many species of butterflies, Zinnas are rock stars.
+Zinnias are favorites of butterflies.
+If you want an annual that can take hot, dry conditions and bloom all summer and attract many species of butterflies, Zinnias are rock stars.
 More on Swallowtail Butterflies.

 Pearl Crescent (Phyciodes Tharos)

 At least I think this is Pearl Crescent.
 Scientists have split species into so many similar species that it is hard to tell who is who sometimes.
 If you can only see the differences on a microscopic level, I am hesitant about whether it is separate from a close look-a-like.

 The Pearl Crescent is just one example.
 Are the Pearl Crescent (Phyciodes Tharos), Silvery Checkerspot (Chlosyne nycteis), Northern (Phyciodes selenis), Tawny Checkerspots (Phyciodes batesii) or Harris’ Checkerspot (Chlosyne harrisii) really all that different?
 It seems the main difference between the species is the amount of black pigment on the wings.